nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/security.rst

 The Device Attestation Certificates private key can be stored in the Trusted Storage library.
 The key is encrypted with the AEAD key derived from the Hardware Unique Key (HUK) or a SHA-256 hash.
-This storage backend is selected by default for all platforms that support the PSA crypto API.
+This storage backend is selected by default for all platforms that support the PSA crypto API, except for the nRF54L Series, which uses Key Management Unit (KMU).

 To enable storing the DAC private key in the Trusted Storage library, set the :kconfig:option:`CONFIG_CHIP_CRYPTO_PSA_DAC_PRIV_KEY_ITS` Kconfig option to ``y``.
 To select which encryption to use, set one of the following Kconfig options: